Roru04/PresidentSim/README.md

 WELCOME TO THE PRESIDENT SIMULATOR

-Here we're going to implement a president simulator with great complexity in C#
+Here we're going to implement a round based president simulator with great complexity in C#.
+Including Random Events in Runtime

 We appreciate any kind of help and support